raphaelmansuy/tutorials/25-video-transcription-with-gemini-2-5.md

             return self._standard_transcribe(audio_path)
 ```

-> **💡 Pro Tip:** This technique works because Gemini 2.5's advanced audio processing can handle the temporal compression while maintaining semantic understanding.
-The AI "hears" the sped-up speech but still extracts the meaning accurately.
+> **💡 Important Note:** This technique works because Gemini 2.5's advanced audio processing can handle the temporal compression while maintaining semantic understanding.
+However, results will vary based on audio quality, speaker clarity, and content complexity.
+Always test with your specific use cases before implementing in production.

-> **🎯 Bottom Line:** For high-volume transcription projects, this single optimization can save thousands of dollars annually while maintaining professional-quality results.
+> **🎯 Bottom Line:** For high-volume transcription projects, this optimization can provide significant cost savings while maintaining reasonable quality results.
+Test thoroughly to ensure it meets your accuracy requirements.

 ---